yEAh-Games/library/_posts/2022-04-06-daily-report-for-04-04-2022-rgygse.md

 ---
 layout: post
-title: Daily report for 04/04/2022: RG:YGSE
+title: Daily report for 04/04/2022 / RG-YGSE
 date: 2022-04-06 06:47
 author: yeahgamesdevs
 comments: true
-categories: [Daily reports, Finance, investing, news, reports, rg, RG:YGSE, Stocks]
+categories: [Daily reports, Finance, investing, news, reports, rg, RG-YGSE, Stocks]
 ---
 <!-- wp:paragraph -->
 <p>This is the daily report for <code>Random Guy TCG</code> <code>(RG:YGSE)</code> on the yEAh Games Stock Exchange (YGSE), on <code>Monday, the 4th of April, 2022</code>.<br><em>Full stock history for this company can be viewed here.</em></p>